The Howie Carr Show: Death Pool

+The celebrity death pool is a discontinued contest where Howie asked listeners to guess the next famous person likely to die.
+Elderly actors, politicians and musicians were the most popular choices, but nobody was off limits.
+A celebrity death among the listener choices resulted in the declaration of a winner, who would receive various prizes from Howie and/or his sponsors.
+Whenever someone won the "death pool", Carr would dedicate an entire hour to a new pool, in which callers could again select a person in the public eye who would be the next to die and a new list would be compiled.
+The contest was discontinued due to technical limitations of the station's phones and computers.

 Catchphrases

 Carr often reads clips of current news, usually accompanied by his own sarcastic opinion.
 For example, news of crime involving rap or hip-hop artists, professional athletes, or politicians is often preceded by, "Try not to let the following news destroy your faith in the integrity of" the respective community.
 Stories about crime involving a vehicle or an unusual weapon elicit the line, "How many more must die, Mr. Speaker?
 How many more?"—a satire of legislators who stress the need to act before the next casualty.

 "Do you know who I am?"
 Often deployed with reference to members of the Kennedy family or other politically connected individuals demanding favors or special treatment from law enforcement or other authorities after being caught committing an illegal or immoral act.

 Untimely deaths are treated with zeal with clichés or recurring newspaper headlines ("standing heads"): The victim "was turning his life around," or his mother said he was on the verge of becoming a rap artist.
 If a vehicle was involved, Carr may ask whether "alcohol was a factor," as though composing a police report.
 That a person "won't be down for breakfast" is a favorite euphemism for death.

 Another frequent topic is the phenomenon of illegal aliens, especially when they receive preferential treatment.
 Carr's general support for the Republican Party allowed an exception for George W. Bush's guest worker proposal.
 When Bush explained that aliens "do the jobs that Americans won't do," Carr began mocking Bush by appending to stories about crimes committed by illegal aliens a comment that "they are only here to commit the crimes Americans can't be bothered committing."
 Carr often comments about proposals to regularize illegal aliens, such as with the DREAM Act, by stating, "I don't want any special favors; just treat me like an illegal alien."
 Carr sarcastically uses common euphemisms for illegal aliens, such as "temporary guest worker" or "undocumented American."

 Carr uses recurring slogans to give a cynical view of life in general: